Kyle Baker

 Kyle John Baker (born 1965) is an American cartoonist, comic book writer-artist, and animator known for his graphic novels and for a 2000s revival of the series Plastic Man.

 Baker has won numerous Eisner Awards and Harvey Awards for his work in the comics field.

 Biography

 Early life and career

-Kyle Baker was born in the Queens, New York City, the son of art director John M. Baker and high-school audiovisual-department manager Eleanor L. Baker.
-He has a brother and a sister.
-Their parents had both attended Pratt Institute in Brooklyn, New York, and their father, who, Baker said, "worked in advertising [and] made junk mail", would "draw pictures for us and entertain us."
+Kyle Baker was born in Queens, New York City, the son of art director John M. Baker and high-school audiovisual-department manager Eleanor L. Baker.
+He has a brother and a sister, Edwin Baker and Cheryl Baker, and now, three daughters and a son - Lillian, Jacqueline and Madeleine Baker, and Isaac Baker.
+His parents had both attended Pratt Institute in Brooklyn, New York, and his father, who, Baker said, "worked in advertising [and] made junk mail", would "draw pictures for us and entertain us."
 Aside from this exposure to art, Baker has said, his early artistic influences included comic book artist Jack Kirby, caricaturist Jack Davis, and painter and magazine illustrator Norman Rockwell.
 He noted:

 Other influences included the Charlton Comics artwork of Jim Aparo and Steve Ditko.